Home

 The Bear Creek Garden Association Handbook has been written by multiple gardeners over the years to provide advice about the growing season, vegetable varieties that do well at the Charmaine Nymann Community Garden, early seed starting, square foot gardening, garden rules and local resources.
 We are happy to share it with the community.

-The handbook can be viewed or downloaded using this link.
+The Handbook can be viewed or downloaded using this link.

 Work a plot